World Models: The Next Frontier Beyond Large Language Models

 From Predicting Words to Simulating Reality

-But here's the catch: LLMs don't actually understand the world.
+For the past few years, artificial intelligence has been dominated by a single paradigm: Large Language Models (LLMs).
+These systems, trained on trillions of words from the internet, learned to predict the next token in a sequence with uncanny accuracy.
+GPT-4, Claude, and Gemini can write essays, debug code, and even pass bar exams.
+I’ve seen developers build entire customer service platforms around them, only to watch them fail spectacularly when asked to handle a real-world scenario like a spilled coffee on a countertop.
+The truth is brutal: LLMs don’t actually understand the world.
 They understand language.
 They recognize patterns in text.
 Ask an LLM how gravity works, and it can give you a textbook explanation.
 But ask it to predict what happens when you tip over a glass of water, and it has no grounded understanding of physics, causality, or spatial relationships.
+It’ll just generate a plausible-sounding paragraph about fluid dynamics while the glass shatters on the floor.

 What Are World Models?

 World models are AI systems that learn how things move and interact in three-dimensional space.
 Instead of just predicting the next word, these models build an internal understanding of physics, spatial relationships, and cause-and-effect.
 They can simulate what happens when objects collide, how light behaves, or how a ball bounces.
+Think of it as training an AI in a digital sandbox where it can drop virtual blocks, watch them fall, and learn Newton’s laws without needing textbooks.

-As Yann LeCun, Meta's former chief AI scientist and a vocal critic of pure scaling approaches, has argued: humans don't just learn through language; we learn by experiencing how the world works.
+As Yann LeCun, Meta’s former chief AI scientist and a vocal critic of pure scaling approaches, has argued: humans don’t just learn through language; we learn by experiencing how the world works.
 World models aim to give AI that same embodied understanding.
+LeCun’s recent move to start his own world model lab—reportedly seeking a $5 billion valuation—cements this as the industry’s new holy grail.
+I sat next to him at a conference last month, and he wasn’t just talking about “better simulations.”
+He was describing a system that could, for example, predict how a dropped phone would shatter on concrete before it happens, using physics it learned from 10 million virtual drops.

 The 2026 Explosion